 The following advantages are common in both the system: –

-In the computerised system
+In the computerized system

-- It is also very useful for auditors, they will get the general ledger account balances prior to their proposed adjustments and after their proposed adjustments.
+- It is also very useful for auditors, they will get the general ledger account balances prior to their proposed adjustments, and after their proposed adjustments.

 - The trial balance helps the accountant to prepare and finalize the financial statement for the year because it is the list of all debit and credit balances of leader accounts.